frntc/SIDKick/README.md

 There are two versions of the PCB which differ only in the placement of components: for C64 longboards (v0.3, left) and C64 shortboards (v0.3s, right).
 I prepared the latter as the SIDKick+Teensy combination otherwise barely fits below the keyboard in flat C64c cases unless you use low-profile sockets and pin headers.

-Both versions fit into a C128; installing in a C128D requires removing and standoff below the power supply and gently lifting it (same as with other dual SID options).
+Both versions fit into a C128; installing in a C128D requires removing a standoff below the power supply and gently lifting it (same as with other dual SID options).

 As I only own PAL machines, I have not tested SIDKick in any real NTSC C64 or C128.
 However, I succesfully tested SIDKick in a C64 with custom clock frequency between 0.93275MHz and 1.03279MHz.
 Thus it should work fine if the clock frequency value in the firmware code is set accordingly.